 Besides showing the best way for cleaning blinds, Ellora also demonstrates how to replace broken slats with step-by-step instructions.
 This process involves removing a slat from the bottom of the blinds, as you would when trying to shorten them, and reapplying it to the area with the broken slat.
 Thank you to Ellora, the author of ‘Creatively Southern’ lifestyle blog, for sharing her steps for cleaning blinds.

-Get Recipe / Learn More at Creatively Southern
+Learn MORE at Creatively Southern

 To help with slow website load, we have put all photos for this article here: View photo gallery.